RavEngine/Samples/README.md

    - A simple air hockey game demonstrating RavEngine fundamentals (WIP)
 2. Playground
    - A testing zone, subject to change
-3. Performance_A
+3. Perf-ECS
    - ECS raw number crunching benchmark
-4. Performance_B
+4. Perf-Draw
    - autobatched instancing benchmark
-5. Performance_C
+5. Perf-DrawAnimated
    - A stress test for high object count with animated lights
-6. GUIKitchenSink
+6. GUI
    - A demonstration of all the different supported GUI widgets
+7. Animation
+   - Demonstrates the skinned mesh blending capabilities of RavEngine

 ## How to build
 1. Ensure RavEngine supports your platform.